Querying Oracle V$SESSION for resource usage

 async with self._pool.acquire() as conn:

-async with conn.cursor() as cur:
+with conn.cursor() as cur:

-await cur.execute(query)
+await cur.execute(SESSION_QUERY)

 return await cur.fetchall()